-(a) A regular full-time appointment is an appointment to a full-time position consisting of 10 months of instruction per College year (defined as July 1^{st} to June 30^{th}).
-See Clause 8.3(a).

-(b) A regular part-time appointment is an appointment to a part-time position consisting of a minimum of 651 instructional hours per College year.
+- (a) A regular full-time appointment is an appointment to a full-time position consisting of 10 months of instruction in an annual workload assignment.
+See Clause 8.3(a). - (b) A regular part-time appointment is an appointment to a part-time position consisting of a minimum of 651 instructional hours in an annual workload assignment.

-8.3 Non-Regular Appointment - Full-Time Workload
+8.3 Non-regular Appointment - Full-time Workload

-(a) A non-regular appointment with a full-time workload is an appointment to a full-time position consisting of less than 10 consecutive months of instruction per College year.
-The length of appointment may be extended if mutually agreed by the Joint Committee.

-(b) A non-regular appointment with a full-time workload is also an appointment to a full-time position made vacant as a result of an employee being on leave and, in this case, shall not exceed the term of the leave of the employee being replaced.

-(c) Employee rights and benefits carry over from one non-regular appointment to another provided there is a break of no more than 36 consecutive weeks between successive non-regular appointments.
+- (a) A non-regular appointment with a full-time workload is an appointment to a full-time position consisting of less than 10 consecutive months of instruction in an annual workload assignment.
+The length of appointment may be extended if mutually agreed by the Joint Committee. - (b) A non-regular appointment with a full-time workload is also an appointment to a full-time position made vacant as a result of an employee being on leave and, in this case, shall not exceed the term of the leave of the employee being replaced. - (c) Employee rights and benefits carry over from one non-regular appointment to another provided there is a break of no more than 36 consecutive weeks between successive non-regular appointments.

-8.4 Non-Regular Appointment - Part-Time Workload
+8.4 Non-regular Appointment - Part-time Workload

-(a) A non-regular appointment with a part-time workload is an appointment to a position with weekly assignable hours of less that 30 hours per week.

-(b) Employee rights and benefits carry over from one non-regular appointment to another provided there is a break of no more than 36 consecutive weeks between successive non-regular appointments.
+- (a) A non-regular appointment with a part-time workload is an appointment to a position with weekly assignable hours of less than 30 hours per week. - (b) Employee rights and benefits carry over from one non-regular appointment to another provided there is a break of no more than 36 consecutive weeks between successive non-regular appointments.